smaranjitghose/streamlit_course/Module 9/Module 9.md

 #### **Introduction**

 Consider an e-commerce application where users browse products on one page, add items to their cart on another, and proceed to checkout on a third page.
 Without proper state management, users would lose their cart contents every time they navigate between pages, forcing them to repeatedly add the same items or abandon their purchase entirely.
 This fragmented experience breaks user expectations and creates significant barriers to completing multi-step processes.
 Streamlit's session state solves this cross-page persistence challenge by automatically maintaining user context across all pages in your application.

 Session state in Streamlit works seamlessly across page navigation, enabling sophisticated application flows like user authentication systems, multi-step wizards, or personalized experiences where each page can access and modify shared data.
 This capability allows developers to build cohesive applications that feel integrated and stateful rather than disconnected collections of individual tools, creating smooth user experiences that maintain context throughout the entire application journey.

 #### **Mini Project**

-Maria is using her company's project management app, but every time she clicks between the dashboard, reports, and settings pages, she gets kicked back to the login screen and has to enter her credentials again.
-This constant re-authentication interrupts her workflow and wastes time, especially during busy days when she needs to quickly jump between different sections to update projects and check team progress.
-A multi-page application with persistent authentication would let Maria log in once and seamlessly navigate between all sections without losing her session, keeping her workflow smooth and uninterrupted.
+Ravi is using his company's project management app, but every time he clicks between the dashboard, reports, and settings pages, he gets kicked back to the login screen and has to enter his credentials again.
+This constant re-authentication interrupts his workflow and wastes time during busy days.
+A multi-page application with persistent authentication would let Ravi log in once and seamlessly navigate between all sections without losing his session, keeping his workflow smooth and uninterrupted.

 ##### **Project Setup**